magento/devdocs/_includes/cloud/backup-db.md

-We recommend creating a back up of the project your project before an upgrade.
+We recommend creating a backup of your project before an upgrade.
 Use the following steps to back up your Integration, Staging, and Production environments.

 #### To back up your Integration environment database and code: